micmejia/bible-dump/NKJV/Nehemiah/Neh 10.md

 We would not give our daughters as wives to the peoples of the land, nor take their daughters for our sons;

 ###### 31
-_if_ the peoples of the land brought [^b]wares or any grain to sell on the Sabbath day, we would not buy it from them on the Sabbath, or on a holy day; and we would forego the seventh year's _produce_ and the exacting[^c] of every debt.
+_if_ the peoples of the land brought wares or any grain to sell on the Sabbath day, we would not buy it from them on the Sabbath, or on a holy day; and we would forego the seventh year's _produce_ and the exacting of every debt.

 ###### 32
 Also we made ordinances for ourselves, to exact from ourselves yearly one-third of a shekel for the service of the house of our God: